bingeli1212/nitrile-preview/doc/DOC-styles.md

   The fr-option is designed to express relative column widthes, which is a list of integers separated by spaces.

++ outline:1

+  Set this option to 1 to allow an outline to be show for the bundle.
+This would work for some bundles but might not work for all.

 + save:a
 + save:b